-If stream velocity is \geq 1.5 ft/s and considered safely wadeable, you may use the DH-81 as an isokinetic sampler by using the appropriate nozzle (usually 5/16").
+If stream velocity is $\ge 1.5$ ft/s and considered safe to wade, you may use the DH-81 as an isokinetic sampler by using the appropriate nozzle (usually 5/16").
 If flows are less than 1.5 ft/s the DH-81 may be used without the nozzle to obtain a grab sample.
+Additionally, the modified DH-81 can be used from a platform or bridge.

 - A. Select the area of stream that you will be sampling and secure the tape measure across the stream.
 Measure from left to right looking downstream.
 Establish the number of increments (transects) you will be sampling and the location of where you will be collecting your vertical sample based on the width of the stream. - B. Once you have established a location for each vertical, record Hydrolab readings for each vertical.
 Have one person on the stream bank recording the numbers while the other person handles the Hydrolab.
 See Instrument Sampling Procedures for a detailed explanation of the process. - C. Rinse the DH-81, including bottle, nozzle (if needed), cap and the churn splitter in the stream.
 Make sure you are downstream of the sample area to ensure that you do not stir up the streambed prior to sampling. - D. Assemble the DH-81 by screwing the cap onto the liter sample bottle and attach the nozzle to the cap (if the steam velocity is under 1.5 ft/sec you can sample without the nozzle).
 Secure the DH-81 to the wading rod by snapping it into place over the cap. - E. Decide who will be the clean hands person (who handles the sample) and who is the dirty hands person (who handles the equipment).
 The clean hands person must wear rubber gloves during the sampling.
-They will only touch the sample bottle and churn splitter.

-F. Enter the stream down river of the sampling location and walk up to the sampling location in the centroid (maximum) of the steam flow.
-Raise and lower the sampler at a constant rate such that the sample bottle is 1⁄2 - 3⁄4 full when breaking the surface.
+They will only touch the sample bottle and churn splitter. - F. Enter the stream down river of the sampling location and walk up to the sampling location in the centroid (maximum) of the steam flow.
+Raise and lower the sampler at a constant rate such that the sample bottle is $\frac{1}{2}$ $\frac{3}{4}$ full when breaking the surface.

-- G. If the sample bottle is too full pour out the sample and speed up your transit rate or use a smaller nozzle or a combination of both until the sample bottle fills $\frac{1}{2}$ $\frac{3}{4}$ when the sampler is raised out of the water column.
+- G. If the sample bottle is too full pour out the sample and speed up your transit rate or use a smaller nozzle or a combination of both until the sample bottle fills 1⁄2 3⁄4 when the sample is raised out of the water column.
 Likewise, if the sample is not full enough, pour out the sample and use a larger nozzle or slow your transit rate to increase sample volume. - H. Empty the collected sample into the churn splitter.
 Move to the next vertical and repeat the collection process.
-The churn should stay inside a clean plastic bag in between each vertical - Repeat the sample collection process until there is sufficient volume to fill the 4 or 8 Liter churn splitter. - J. Follow the instructions under Churn Splitter Sub-Sampling Procedure at the end of this section. - 4) DH-59 (Brass, hand-held isokinetic sampler with a fixed nozzle.)
+The churn should stay inside a clean plastic bag in between each vertical - I. Repeat the sample collection process until there is sufficient volume to fill the 4- or 8-Liter churn splitter. - J. Follow the instructions under Churn Splitter Sub-Sampling Procedure at the end of this section. - 4) DH-59 (Brass, hand-held isokinetic sampler with a fixed nozzle.)
 As of December 2005, the DH-59 has not been used.
 Refer to a previous revision for instructions regarding the use of the DH-59. - 5) Bucket Sampling Note: If D.O. and Temp are read from a bucket sample YOU MUST Enter a B in the G/L box associated with D.O. so that these values are deleted from data sent to CBP.